 Overcoming leadership challenges requires skills related to problem-solving and critical thinking.
 Some struggles may have complex answers that aren’t black and white.

 Conquering leadership challenges is, well, challenging.
-You can employ a few strategies, such as:
+You can employ a few strategies:

-• Diverse perspectives: Making decisions isn’t easy—you need everybody’s perspectives on how to solve the problem.
-For example, imagine you’re promoting one of your current employees to a managerial position.
+- Diverse perspectives: Making decisions isn’t easy—you need everybody’s perspectives on how to solve the problem.
+Imagine you’re promoting one of your current employees to a managerial position.
 It would help to have thoughts from other workers on how effective the candidates are.

-• Communication: When challenges arise, it’s critical to have contact with everybody involved.
+- Communication: When challenges arise, it’s critical to have contact with everybody involved.
 Including everybody instills trust and transparency in your team.
-For example, if layoffs are coming, it’s crucial to tell your team the news when it arrives—no matter how good or bad.
+If layoffs are coming, it’s crucial to tell your team the news when it arrives—no matter how good or bad.

-• Flexibility: When problems arise, your approach must be flexible.
+- Flexibility: When problems arise, your approach must be flexible.
 New information or obstacles could hinder your current plan, forcing you to take a detour.
 Embrace the adversity and tackle it head-on.
-For example, imagine hiring a new supervisor, but your leading candidate drops out.
+Imagine hiring a new supervisor, but your leading candidate drops out.
 How do you respond?
 You need to be flexible with plans B and C at the ready.

 Can Leadership Styles Change?

 Leadership styles can change over time as you gain experience and find better ways to provide guidance.
-For example, you may start as an authoritarian leader who switches to participative leadership over time or vice versa.
+You may start as an authoritarian leader who switches to participative leadership over time or vice versa.
 Authoritarian leaders rely on themselves to make decisions, whereas participative leaders want other team members to contribute to the conversation.

 Leadership Challenges Takeaways